The Rainbow (magazine)

-The Rainbow was a monthly magazine dedicated to the TRS-80 Color Computer, a home computer made by Tandy Corporation (now RadioShack).
+The Rainbow was an American monthly magazine dedicated to the TRS-80 Color Computer, a home computer made by Tandy Corporation (now RadioShack).
 It was started by Lawrence C. Falk(commonly known as Lonnie Falk) and was published from July 1981 to May 1993 by Falk's company, Falsoft, which was based in Prospect, Kentucky.

 History

 The first issue of the magazine was two double-sided sheets containing text printed on a Radio Shack Line Printer VII printer.
 Falk photocopied 25 of the debut issue, and sold them for $1.00.
 After the first batch sold out, he made ten more copies.
 The magazine's "...articles, comments, tips, and program listings..." were good enough to attract advertisements from The Micro Works and JARB Software by the release of the third issue.
 JARB Software (and Joe Bennett in particular) became a contributor of many software and hardware articles in early issues of The Rainbow.
 Beginning with the first anniversary issue, the magazine was professionally typeset and had full color covers.
 The December 1982 issue was the first to use perfect binding.
 The magazine operations moved into a commercial space in early 1983 after having started in an extra room in Falk's home, then to this home's renovated basement.

 In 1983, The Rainbow started a series of CoCo conventions under the name Rainbowfest.

 Lonnie Falk was elected mayor of Prospect in November 1993 and was continued in office until his death in June 2006 at age 63 of a heart attack.